shirakaba/dubloon/README.md

 # About

-Launch straight into a WebView in a React Native (Expo) app.
+Launch straight into a WebView in an Expo app, like Electron and friends.

 _It's called "Doubloon" because that sounds a bit like the first part of "WWW"._